OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Method

 Since this predictor generates the entire future trajectory, its training objective combines (i) teacher-forcing and reconstruction losses~\cite{NAE-iros2021}, and (ii) the proposed IPE loss, given by

-The first two terms are conventional objectives for trajectory representation, while the last two terms constitute the proposed IPE loss, which aligns the predicted trajectory with the ground truth up to the impact point and explicitly penalizes the impact point error.
+The first two terms ensure that the encoder and decoder preserve sufficient information in the representations, while the last two terms constitute the proposed IPE loss, which aligns the predicted trajectory with the ground truth up to the impact point and explicitly penalizes the impact point error.

-\subsubsection{DPE-based predictor}
+\subsubsection{DPE-based Predictor}

 This predictor does not generate trajectories; instead, it directly estimates the impact point from historical states.
 Accordingly, its training objective consists of the reconstruction loss and the IPE loss: